dmarx/obsidian_vault/Bifurcation Theory.md

 Several common types of bifurcations are identified in dynamical systems, each characterized by the specific nature of the change it represents:

-- **Saddle-Node Bifurcation**: Occurs when two equilibrium points, one stable and one unstable, collide and annihilate each other as a parameter passes through a critical value.
+- **[[Saddle-Node Bifurcation]]**: Occurs when two equilibrium points, one stable and one unstable, collide and annihilate each other as a parameter passes through a critical value.
 This can lead to a sudden jump in the system's state, as the stable equilibrium disappears.

-- **Transcritical Bifurcation**: In this scenario, two equilibria exchange their stability as a parameter is varied.
+- **[[Transcritical Bifurcation]]**: In this scenario, two equilibria exchange their stability as a parameter is varied.
 A stable and an unstable equilibrium point intersect and swap their stability characteristics.

-- **Pitchfork Bifurcation**: Characterized by a single equilibrium point losing stability and giving rise to two new stable equilibria (supercritical) or two unstable equilibria (subcritical).
+- **[[Pitchfork Bifurcation]]**: Characterized by a single equilibrium point losing stability and giving rise to two new stable equilibria (supercritical) or two unstable equilibria (subcritical).
 The system's response to parameter changes is often symmetric about the original equilibrium.

-- **Hopf Bifurcation**: Involves an equilibrium point losing stability as a parameter is varied, leading to the emergence of a periodic orbit (limit cycle).
+- **[[Hopf Bifurcation]]**: Involves an equilibrium point losing stability as a parameter is varied, leading to the emergence of a periodic orbit (limit cycle).
 This can signify the onset of oscillatory behavior in a system that was previously converging to a steady state.

-- **Period-Doubling Bifurcation**: Also known as a flip bifurcation, it occurs when a periodic orbit becomes unstable and gives rise to a new periodic orbit with twice the original period.
-This process can repeat, leading to a cascade of period-doubling bifurcations, often associated with the onset of chaos.
+- **[[Period-Doubling Bifurcation]]**: Also known as a [[flip bifurcation]], it occurs when a periodic orbit becomes unstable and gives rise to a new periodic orbit with twice the original period.
+This process can repeat, leading to a cascade of period-doubling bifurcations, often associated with the onset of [[chaos]].

 ### Implications and Applications